Malacath-92/Proxy-PDF-Maker/tutorials/AutoCutting/README.md

 ### Initial Setup

 Follow the Silhouette Studio instructions up to rendering the document.
 Make sure you only have `Export Exact Guides` enabled under `Guides Options`.
 It's recommended to set margins to at least 1.25 cm, but we recommend setting margins to around ~2.5 cm for reasons explained later.

+1. In the `Print Options`, set the `Margins Mode` to `Linked`
+2. Change the `All Margins` value to something between 1.25cm and 2.5cm, you may have to do some trial-and-error to find a good value.

 ### Creating the Cricut Project